Mrgaurav2k04/Flow-budget-App/README.md

 Wrapper: WebIntoApp

 👨‍💻 About the Developer
-Developed by a CSE Student (Class of 2027) at Lovely Professional University.
+Developed by Gaurav Khandelwal,a CSE Student (Class of 2027) at Lovely Professional University.
 Focused on building functional, real-world tools using Python and AI agents.